 Bearer: Rodelo lineage from Galicia.

-Port and windows, Watercolor, Pointed, Armed, Azure, Castile and Leon, Castle, Ogee, Crown, Open royal crown, Crowned, Quarterly, Outlined, Outlined in sable, Coat of arms, Schema, Gules, Illuminated, Interpreted, Langued, Lion, Lineage, Masoned, Semi-circular, Or, Canting, Millstone, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Rodelo lineage from Galicia, Wagon-wheel, Sable, Six, Plain tincture, Freehand and One.
+Port and windows, Between, Watercolor, Old parchment, Appleton, David B., Pointed, Armed, Azure, Flag, Bibliography, Castile and Leon, Castilla y León, Castle, Heraldry and heralds, Ogee, Crown, Open royal crown, Crowned, Quarterly, Outlined in sable, Coat of arms, Personal, Gules, Leaved, Illuminated, Interpreted, Langued, Lion, Lineage, Apple, Masoned, Or, Canting, Argent, Without divisions, Civic, Purpure, Rampant, Kingdom of Castile and Leon, Rodelo lineage from Galicia, Wagon-wheel, Sable, Six, Vert, Slipped, Chevronel, Plain tincture, Freehand and One.

 Dr. Antonio Salmerón y Cabañas,